 - They handle extreme temperatures inside the RV better

 In short, an RV refrigerator might look like the lighter, smaller cousin of the refrigerator you have in your home, but it’s actually tougher and more versatile.

-On bumpy roads or even on extreme hills, the RV refrigerator with no moving parts can take the vibrations, bumps, and bruises better than residential refrigerator components.
+With no moving parts, the RV refrigerator can take the vibrations, bumps, and bruises on bumpy roads or extreme hills better than residential refrigerator components.

 What’s the temperature inside your RV in storage?
 An RV refrigerator can handle it.
 A residential version might not.

-An RV refrigerator can run on LP gas, 120-volt power, or house batteries with the help of an invertor.
-Having these options opens up the possible places you can use as a campground, as all spots don’t have ready electricity.
+An RV refrigerator can run on LP gas, 120-volt power, or house batteries with the help of an inverter.
+Having these options opens up the possible places you can use as a campground, as not all spots have ready electricity.

 In addition, most RV refrigerators have mechanisms to hold the doors securely closed while you’re on the road, plus have alarms that go off if the power source is compromised.
 Many even have the ability to switch to an alternate power source by themselves without bothering you or allowing the insides to get warm if electricity fails at the campground.